hinter-net/hinter-docs/docs/hinter-net/design-philosophy.md

 ## Data Sovereignty

 You own your data.
-Your entire knowledge base—your private entries, your peer configurations, and all your reports—is stored locally in the `hinter-core-data/` directory on your own machine.
+Your entire knowledge base—your private entries, your peer configurations, and all your reports—is stored locally on your own machine.
 You can back it up, encrypt it, or delete it at any time.
 At no point is your private data uploaded to a cloud service or third-party platform.